You've answered 1 of 188 questions correctly. (Clear)

 Each object with automatic storage duration is destroyed if it has been constructed, but not yet destroyed, since the try block was entered.
 If an exception is thrown during the destruction of temporaries or local variables for a

-It is worth noting that at the time of writing, neither GCC, Clang nor MSVC conform to the behaviour described in the standard, and instead print bacd
+It is worth noting that at the time of writing, neither GCC, Clang nor MSVC conform to the behaviour described in the standard, and instead print bacd, bad and bad, respectively.

 You can explore this question further on C++ Insights or Compiler Explorer!